Demi-urge/menace_sandbox/CONTRIBUTING.md

 defaults or silent fallbacks.
 Tests should assert that these components fail fast when the builder is omitted.

+Run `python scripts/check_context_builder_usage.py` before committing to verify all relevant calls include a `context_builder` argument.
+Continuous integration runs this script and fails the build if any violations are found.

 ## Stripe integration

 To centralize billing logic and API configuration, the `stripe` Python package